 Whether you’re using VertiMax technology or not, you’ll definitely need to keep in mind what types of training tools you can use to help enhance performance and your cognitive ability—as well as develop an intuitive reaction.

 From effective and rapid braking to re-acceleration and changing direction, you’ll need a tool that can work simultaneously yon your shoulders, trunk, and hips.

-To help you out with training, here are a few drills you can do with or without your VertiMax products:
+To help you out with training, here are a 2 basic drills you can do with or without your VertiMax products:

 The speed ladder can also play a role in developing your acceleration—especially if you add resistance like bands or the VertiMax equipment.
 Using the resistance effectively can help you improve your muscle activation since you’ll be working with tension and restraint.